CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 **Warning:** This connector is in **BETA** stage and the API might change or have limited support-

+**Warning:** As of 2021-01-14 the following parameters of the BETA connector has been removed:
+* `storage_api`: Now Storage API is always used
+* `location`
+* Also note that the `project` and `dataset` parameters could be used in the past as default values for table names referenced in `sql_query`.
+Now tables in queries must be fully qualified with project and dataset names (`project.dataset.table`) and these parameters are used only for `table` imports.

 The BigQuery Connector allows you to import data into a CARTO account as tables from BigQuery.

 You can use the BigQuery Connector to: